 Already have a farmer-facing app like MyLDC or Viterra Connect?
 GrainFlow feeds real-time queue and wait data directly into it, no second app for your growers to download.

 GrainFlow starts working the day you mount cameras.
-As you're ready, unlock scheduling, contracts, and capacity planning to go further.
+As you're ready, unlock scheduling, contracts, and capacity planning, or connect the systems you already run.
+Our focus is congestion management and operations optimization.
+Where your existing tools work well, we fit around them.

 Start HereA simple, shareable link that lets any farmer check the current line and historical wait patterns at your facility.
 No login required.